-The Royal Society of Chemistry has also studied the issue of food frauds and is working on the development of a point-and-shoot rapid detection method for in the field analysis of the food chain15.
+The Royal Society of Chemistry has also studied the issue of food frauds and is working on developing a point-and-shoot rapid detection method for in the field analysis of the food chain15.
 They evaluated the AvaSpec-NIR256-2.5-HSC for use in a system that takes rapid food analysis out of the lab and puts it on the front lines of stopping food fraud.

 Avantes in Agriculture and Food

-Avantes is a world leader in the development of spectroscopy solutions for real world applications.
+Avantes is a world leader in the development of spectroscopy solutions for real-world applications, including agricultural ones.
 We are trusted by researchers in working to ensure the world’s food population for the future.
 Find out how Avantes can support your applications, contact your sales engineer or authorized Avantes distributor today.

-S. Capone, et al. “Analysis of Peaches Ripeness by an Electronic Nose and Near-Infrared Spectroscopy” Senors and Microsystems: Proceedings of the 7th Italian Conference.
-Bologna, Itally.
+- S. Capone, et al. ‘Analysis of Peaches Ripeness by an Electronic Nose and Near-Infrared Spectroscopy’ Sensors and Microsystems: Proceedings of the 7th Italian Conference.
+Bologna, Italy.
 2002

 - Guidetti, R. et al. ‘Evaluation of grape quality parameters by a simple Vis/NIR system.’
 Transactions of the ASABE 2010 Vol.53 No.2 pp.477-484 ref.28

 - Dimitrova, T.L. et al. ‘Scattering and Fluorescence Spectra of Cow Milk.’
 Bulgarian Chemical Communications, Vol.46 iss.
 B (pp. 39-43).
 December 10, 2014.

 - P. Lacotte et al. ‘Amaltheys: A fluorescence-based analyzer to assess cheese milk denatured whey proteins.’
 Journal of Dairy Science.
 2015 Oct; 98(10):6668-77.